bnnyng/garden/content/Definitions of intelligence.md

   - permanent-note
   - topic-cognitive-science
 publish: "true"
+lastmod: 2023-12-28T20:53:57-08:00
+date: 2023-12-26
 ---

 ## Open questions
-- How important are mental models (i.e., representations used for simulation or prediction) for explaining intelligent behavior?
+- How important are mental models (i.e., [[Representation is describing some aspect of reality with a useful symbol|representations]] used for simulation or prediction) for explaining intelligent behavior?
 - Is [[System 1 and System 2 thinking]] an appropriate way to classify cognitive processes?

 ## Researcher perspectives